CodeforSouth/iot-flood-tracker/README.md

 Your ICCID is 8936500002860393
 Your system firmware version is 0.7.0
 ```
+If firmware Version not 0.7 or higher see Mario or Christina

 Copy this device id in your TextPad, you will need it in a few moments.

 Photon status LED, it should be BREADING CYAN when it&#39;s happily connected to the internet.

-Add device to your account (See Mario, Cristina)
+Add device to your account (See Mario, Cristina to be add to the Code for Miami account)

 Write sketch for the Photon